public-key-cryptography/public-key-editor/README.md

 	unlike the knapsack cipher which is also linear and has small errors but uses a private modulus.

 	The Merkle-Hellman / knapsack cipher c[] = s0 a[] + r[][] s[] (mod n), b = c[] (m[] + e[]), b1 =
-	r[][] ^ T (m[] + e[]) is included in the public key class because it is the only cipher that uses a private modulus.
+	r[][] ^ T (m[] + e[]) is included in the public key class because it is the only linear cipher that is unbreakable by classical computing and the only public key cipher that uses a nonpublic modulus.
 	Unlike lattice ciphers, this cipher is secure because it uses random errors in the static public key c[] and the one-time public key b.
-Unless the static public key could be broken, the one-time public key can never be broken because the solution is ambiguous and the search space or so- lution set is too large to try all the possible keys or combinations.
+Unless the static public key could be broken, the one-time public key can never be broken because the solution is ambiguous and the search space or solution set is too large to try all the possible keys or combinations.